 The FTC remains committed to overseeing a model reasonable accommodation program.
 To support its efforts, the agency continues to conduct reasonable accommodation related training to managers in order to keep their knowledge up to date.
-During FY 21, managers were provided with Supervisory Development Training and Refresher Sessions.
-Additionally, the DPM actively engaged in the interactive process with all accommodation requests to help facilitate timely processing of all requests received by FTC management.
+During FY 22, managers were provided with the following training opportunities: FTC Supervisory Development Training and Refresher Sessions Additionally, the DPM actively engaged in the interactive process with all accommodation requests to help facilitate timely processing of all requests received by FTC management.